Author and Editor: Dr. Shelly Wyatt

 Overall, the world has become a better, more inclusive place for persons with visible disabilities as well for those whose disabilities are less visible but still constitute barriers to educational opportunities.
 A commitment to inclusivity in education has emerged alongside a revolution in distance teaching and learning—and therein lies our challenge going forward.
 How will future advancements in online education address the needs of all students and what can we do to ensure that these advancements serve all students and contribute to their success?
 And how do we, as instructional designers and faculty developers, remain vigilant in keeping the focus of new technologies on how these technologies can serve all students?

 In closing, I want to ask the TOPkit community for your thoughts.
 What are your feelings and experiences regarding designing instruction for persons with disabilities?
 How do you fulfill the ethical imperative to develop and promote inclusive instruction?
-Please share your thoughts with our TOPkit Community on Discord!
+Please share your thoughts with our TOPkit community on LinkedIn!